How to Cook a Small Fully Cooked Ham

 Chart of Different Types of Ham by S.Clyde Weaver.com.
 Read their explanation on different types of hams.

 To ensure you’re getting a fully cooked ham always read the package carefully and look for FULLY COOKED or READY TO EAT.
-If the package clearly states “cook thoroughly” it is an uncooked ham and cooking times and temperatures are important to ensure your ham is cooked safely.
+If the package clearly states “cook thoroughly” it is an uncooked ham and cooking times and temperatures will be different than shown here.

-Classic ham dinner with roasted sweet potato slices and mixed vegetables.
+Classic ham dinner with scalloped potatoes, no knead bread, tossed salad and mixed frozen vegetables.

 Is Ham Healthy?